akachida/todo-app-vue2/README.md

 # Todo List App

-Simple To-do List built with Vue.js 3 with Typescript All the dates are UTC
+Simple To-do List built with Vue.js 3 with Typescript

+Obs: All the dates are UTC

+## Requirements

 Node.js +14

 NPM/YARN

 ## Installation